 Saskatoon is located on Treaty 6 Territory and the Homeland of the Métis - learn more!

-The City plays a role in the Rock Your Roots Walk for Reconciliation on Indigenous Peoples Day, Indigenous History Month events, Orange Shirt Day, and the Wîcihitowin Indigenous Engagement Conference.
+The City plays a role in Indigenous History Month events, the Rock Your Roots Walk for Reconciliation on Indigenous Peoples Day, National Day for Truth and Reconciliation/Orange Shirt Day, and the Wîcihitowin Indigenous Engagement Conference.

 Indigenous Women & Girls